OguzPastirmaci/cassandra-k8s-perf/README.md

 ## Step 5: Deploying Cassandra with the Helm chart

-This guide uses the chart in the incubator repository.
-You need the clone the repository
+This guide uses the chart in the incubator repository in [this link](https://github.com/helm/charts/tree/master/incubator/cassandra).

-I used the recommended numbers for things like heap size etc. in the chart's values file.
+I changed the values for settings like "max heap size, heap new size" in values.yaml according to the recommended Cassandra configuration parameters in values.yaml.

 ```
 helm install --namespace "cassandra" -n "cassandra" incubator/cassandra